Sundararaman28/BasicBot/README.md

 - `README.md`: Project documentation file.
 - `test.py`: Main script for the chatbot.
 - `search.py`: A script to test tavily.
+- `app.py`: Streamlit frontend for the chatbot.

 ## Requirements

 - Python 3.13 or higher
 - `pydantic-ai` version 0.0.24 or higher
 - `python-dotenv` version 1.0.1 or higher
+- `streamlit` version 1.0.0 or higher

 ## Installation